DimitriiTrater/ping-pong/README.md

 ## Please

 I'm a creator of this code and I was tearing my hair out while writing it.
-Thus, if you want to use this code - you can, but don't forget about that you didn't write this code.
+Thus, if you want to use this code - you can.
 Let's just respect each other.
 Atari is cool.